NatashaRy/neurohacking/README.md

 * Functionality - Each feature needs to be tested before something is complete, talk about the process, click each link check each image, does form validation work, if your using javascript or anything else, does it always behave as the user expects
 ​
 * Validators - Here include images from w3c html validator and css jigsaw (jshint for js and pep8 for python) and the results that came from it

+## **Manual testing:**
+NeuroNova has been tested for resposivness in the following ways:
+* Chrome dev tools - We have used Chrome Dev Tools to check the responsiveness of the website.
+We have tested the site with Dev Tools in the following ways:
+1. Live simulation of the site thought VS Code.
+2. Published page on GitHub.

+Ways we have used Dev Tools:
+1. Narrowed the screen when opening Dev Tools.
+2. Checked different devices and dimensions.

+## **Functionality:**

+## **Validators:**
 ​
 ​
 ## **Bugs**